Kineruth/WiFi-Gathering-Analysis-System/README.md

 This product has many features one of them is the ability to show mappable data by reading KML files that had been uploaded to it. https://serc.carleton.edu/sp/library/google_earth/what.html
 '''

----
+Further look into the classes:
-##Further look into the classes:
+--
 1.	'*mergeCSVfiles*' – This class gets a folder path, takes only CSV files and creates a new CSV file that contains all the top ten strongest (signal) Wi-Fi networks and their information for every timestamp from all those files, arranging them in an ascending order.
 2.	'*WiFiNetwork*' – This class represent an object called WiFiNetwork, it contains all the information of a specific Wi-Fi network that had been scanned by the app and added into the file.
 The information has the device ID, the network's name, its MAC, signal, frequency, longitude, latitude, altitude and its timestamp- the time it had been scanned.
 The class has a function that converts a channel into frequency, because the app only gives us the channel and we wanted to know and save it as frequency for later use with "Google Earth".
 3.	'*convertToKML*' – This class gets an arranged CSV file (a file that was created with mergeCSVfiles) and converts it into a KML format.
 It gives the user 3 filter options of what he wants the file to have, to filter by time- specific date and hour, filter by a point on the map and a radius to get the networks that are within this radius, or to filter by ID – the name of the device.
 There is a function called getColor() that gives every pin a color that represent its top network (with the strongest signal between the networks from the same timestamp).
 A green color is given when the signal is higher/equal to -70, a yellow when it's between -70 and -90, and a red when it is lower than -90.